 Do hedgehogs bite?
 Anything with teeth can bite.
 Most hedgehogs rarely bite out of meanness.
 He is licking because you have something on you that smells yummy and he may nip you to test it out.
 Try not to switch your soaps often this includes, Shampoo, body washes, lotions and hand wash.
 After you are done eating be sure to wash your hands.
 Smokers tend to get bite more often.

 Are hedgehogs good pets for all ages?
 No, Kids under 7 are not good with hedgehogs.
 Although there are some exceptions to this rule.
 If you have a mature child who is not scared easily then I would recommend getting a baby.
 Adult hedgehogs are usually set in their ways.
 Hedgehogs carry salmonella so children that stick their hands in their mouths may not be a good fit.

 Do they shoot their quills like porcupines?
 No, they do however shed quills while they are a baby and grow in new adult quills.
 The adult quills typically do not fall out.

 How long does a hedgehog live?
 Average 38 months but I have heard of some living as long as 10 years but this is very rare.

 What temperature should a hedgehog be kept in?
 74 to 80 degrees

 How much is the deposit and how do I get the money to you?
 The deposit is $50.00 plus tax which is non refundable.
-I also accept paypal and credit/debit card payents through this website and now at pickup.
+I also accept paypal and credit/debit card payments through this website, cash only at time of pickup.
 Price depends on sex and color.

 Can a Hedgehog be litter trained?
 Yes, When you do train them.
 While they can be litter trained in a cage, they will not really use a litter pan if you let them outside of the cage.
-I do not litter train my hedgies.
+I do not litter train my hedgehogs.

 Do hedgehogs need vaccines?
 No they do not.